BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 <p><b>The United States is characterized by a deep sense of both desperation a sort of freewheeling love</b></p>

-<p>Last year, I was at the ticket counter of the Arlanda International Airport, near Stockholm, Sweden.
+<p>Last year, I was at the ticket counter of the Stockholm Arlanda Airport in Sweden.
 At one point, I saw a man step up to speak to the ticket agent at a neighboring ticket counter.</p>

 <p>He was late middle-aged, dressed in business casual.
 Fairly well-groomed.